Ontario's COVID-19 rates lower than expected due to public health measures, say experts | CBC News

 "I think Ontarians are being prudent and cautious and have realized that this virus can take off at any given time if we let our guard down," he said.

-"Sadly, we only have to look out west to see what can happen if we let our guard down with this Delta."
+"Sadly, we only have to look out west to see what can happen if we let our guard down with this delta [variant]."

-In Alberta, there are more than 10 times the number of active COVID-19 cases per capita than Ontario.
-Hospitals there are overwhelmed and the head of the Alberta Medical Association says major components of triage have already started.
+In Alberta, there are more than 10 times the number of active COVID-19 cases per capita than in Ontario.
+Hospitals there are overwhelmed, and the head of the Alberta Medical Association says major components of triage have already started.

 Chagla noted that Alberta's vaccination rate is not substantially lower than Ontario's.
 What he sees as the major reason for Ontario's relatively lower numbers is the different approach to public health measures.